rplacd/code-headers/README.md

 # About this package:

-Headers are comments that structure the code - bereft of a one-class-per-file limitation, they explain away the structure of a file of code.
-They might look something like this:
+Headers are comments that structure the code, give it logical flow, etc. They might look something like this:

 // * Now create the shader program.